ECTS - Advance Inorganic Chemistry

 1 An ability to access, analyze and evaluate the knowledge in chemistry and comprehend the literature.
 X

-5 An ability to give a presentation at national and international scientific conferences and to publish scientific publications in international journals.
+5 Gains the ability to present at national and international scientific conferences and to publish scientific articles in international journals.
 X

 ECTS/Workload Table